datreant/MDSynthesis/docs/sims.rst

-with other molecular dynamics engines or with different forcefields, we can store the atom selection strings required for those systems in the same way, perhaps using the same names 'lid', 'core', etc. This abstraction allows us to work with many variants of a simulation system without getting stuck on the details every time.
+with other molecular dynamics engines or with different forcefields, we can store the atom selection strings required for those systems in the same way, perhaps using the same names 'lid', 'core', etc. This abstraction allows us to work with many variants of a simulation system without having to micromanage.

 .. note:: Storing a list of strings as a selection will apply them in order,
           producing an AtomGroup concatenated from each one in the same way